lberton/lberton/index.md

 ## Welcome to my page!

-I am an Assistent Professor in the Department of Computer Science at Federal University of Sao Paulo.
+I am Assistant Professor in the Department of Computer Science at Federal University of Sao Paulo - Brazil.
 My research interests are in Machine Learning, Complex Network and Data Mining with applications in Social Networks, Text Mining, Climate and Image Processing.
+My Ph.D. and Msc were carried out at the Instituto de Ciências Matemáticas e de Computação - USP [ICMC](https://www.icmc.usp.br/en/) and undergraduate studies at Universidade Estadual do Centro-Oeste [UNICENTRO](https://www3.unicentro.br/).

 [CV](http://lattes.cnpq.br/9064767888093340)
 [LinkedIn](https://www.linkedin.com/in/lilian-berton-3a208824/)